hsigeman/findZX/README.md

 └── variant_calling
 ```

+#### Stop XYZWfinder after trimming to inspect the trimming results

+In this example, we ran the entire pipeline from start to finish in one go.
+When working on a new dataset, however, it is a good idea to inspect the success of the trimming before continuing.
+XYZWfinder can do that.
+To start over again, delete the directory with the results from the test dataset:

+    rm -r results/AloPal_test

+Then, rerun only the trimming step using this command:

+    snakemake -s workflow/snakefile-{synteny/no-synteny} --configfile config/config.yml -k --cores 1 --use-conda -R multiqc_stop --notemp

+*-R multiqc_stop* tells snakemake to stop the pipeline after trimming and quality control

+*--notemp* this flag prevents deletion of intermediate files that would otherwise have been deleted (to save space)

+Once the pipeline has finished, open the following files to inspect if the trimming was successful:

+    results/AloPal_test/qc/fastqc/multiqc.untrimmed_data
+    results/AloPal_test/qc/fastqc/multiqc.trimmed_data

+If it was not, the trimming settings can be changed in the configuration file (config/config.yaml).
+If it was, start the pipeline again using the normal command (as above):

+    snakemake -s workflow/snakefile-{synteny/no-synteny} --configfile config/config.yml --cores 1 -R all -k --use-conda

+### Output plots and HTML report
 All output plots are multi-page PDF files, where the last page also contain a figure legend and paths to tables used to generate each plot.

 To render an interactive HTML report for all output plots (with longer descriptions of each plot), use this command: